civan/no-place-like-home/README.md

 # No place like $HOME setup

-This repo adds a git repo for home to share same config accross multiples machines.
+This repo adds a git repo for home to share same config accross machines.

 [Vundle](https://github.com/VundleVim/Vundle.vim) Plugins: